It is a condition where the upper jaw is significantly narrower than the lower.

 The upper jaws are connected with the nose and in children with narrow upper jaws, the nose passage is smaller.
 This may cause a child to breathe through their mouth, snore at night or wake up with a dry mouth due to mouth breathing.

-- It is one of the main reasons why the upper teeth appear crowded.
+Heavy mouth breathing can change the way a child’s jaw grows, also causing a smaller lower jaw and an overbite naturally worsening.
+It is also one of the main reasons why the upper teeth appear crowded.

-There is a window of time where the upper jaw bones and their connections have not hardened in a child and early teen, where the upper jaw can widened effectively without surgery.Below 2 rows of images are of an 8 year old girl where the upper jaw was successfully widened with a conventional upper expander and followed up over a 6 year period
+There is a time frame where the upper jaw bones and their connections have not hardened in a child and early teen, where the upper jaw can widened effectively without surgery.Below 2 rows of images are of an 8 year old girl where the upper jaw was successfully widened with a conventional upper expander and followed up over a 6 year period